 Finally, we resurfaced among the castle-like compounds of Schweizerhof (Swiss Court), where the Vienna Boys Choir goes in and out every Sunday morning, and Imperial treasures sparkle behind thick doors.
 While medieval castles generally make for attractive stories we had the most fun spotting exciting details, such as the Lamb of the Golden Fleece, and the Imperial coat of arms.

-If you wanted to get to know Habsburg’s most eccentric personality that lived behind those walls you would pick Empress Sissi (Elisabeth), and this was what Kathi did.
-That time she conjured up a picture of the stunningly beautiful monarch, along with a measuring tape, probably from Kathi’s own sewing box.
+If you wanted to get to know Habsburg’s most eccentric personality that lived behind those walls you would pick Empress Sissi (Elisabeth), and this was what Kate did.
+That time she conjured up a picture of the stunningly beautiful monarch, along with a measuring tape, probably from Kate’s own sewing box.
 Standing in front of Sissi’s house we listened to her astonishing daily routines, frequent escapades, and love of candied violets.

 ‘Asterix and the Romans’ in Vienna